Pressure Cooker vs. Slow Cooker: What’s the Difference?

 electric pressure cooker

-An electric pressure cooker looks similar to a slow cooker, but the width is much smaller.
-These models plug into an outlet and have touch screen panel controls that help you to set it and forget it.
+An electric pressure cooker, such as Instant Pot, looks similar to a slow cooker, but the width is much smaller.
+These models plug into an outlet and have touchscreen panel controls that help you set it and forget it.

-While electric pressure cookers do cook with high pressure, these models are also capable of slow cooking and sautéing.
-Some high tech electric pressure cookers even have sous vide functions and more.
+While electric pressure cookers cook with high pressure, these models can also slow cook and sauté.
+Some high-tech electric pressure cookers even have sous vide functions and more.

 Pressure Cooker Pros